Will I need an Arduino in addition to the LongRa board?

 Can I power the LongRa board also with AAA batteries?

 Yes!
 AAA batteries can also be used.
-Suitable battery trays whose board connectors are compatible with the existing AA battery tray are available from Rapid Electronics.
+Suitable battery holders whose board connectors are compatible with the existing AA battery holder are available from Rapid Electronics.
 These can simply be replaced.
-If an external battery tray is used, please ensure that the wiring from the battery to the board is as short as possible.
+If an external battery holder is used, please ensure that the wiring from the battery to the board is as short as possible.

 Can I also use rechargeable NiCd batteries?